HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 3. Register with your state's unemployment department for payment of unemployment compensation taxes.
 These taxes get remitted to your state's unemployment compensation fund and are used to provide short-term relief to workers who are laid off.

-6. Prepare an injury and illness prevention plan.
-This is one of the requirements of the Occupational Safely and Health Administration (OSHA).
+6. Comply with all the requirements of the Occupational Safely and Health Administration (OSHA).